Written by Hannah Blum, author of The Truth About Broken: The Unfixed Version of Self-Love

 Get Involved in the Mental Health Community

-Volunteering and participating in mental health events are a great way to show your support as an advocate.
-I started out as a volunteer for NAMI (National Alliance on Mental Illness).
+Volunteering and participating in the mental health community is a great way to show support as an advocate and be surrounded by your peers.
+I started out volunteering for NAMI (National Alliance on Mental Illness).
 If you are looking for volunteer opportunities I would contact your local NAMI affiliation.
+A simple Google search for mental health volunteer work and events will do.

 Fundraise for Mental Health